Linda0840/recipe-EDA/README.md

 In order to investigate this question, we need to first statistically define our independent variable: `cooking time`.

-We used a quartiled approach and splitted our data in to four quadrants by `time` .
+We used a quartiled approach and split our data in to four quadrants by `time` .
 We define our first quartile to be group of **short cooking time** and fourth quartile to be group of **long cooking time**.
-We chose this partitioning condition because from the previous figure on the [Bivariate Distribution](#bivariate-analysis-).
+We chose this partitioning condition because from the previous figure on the [Bivariate Distribution](#bivariate-analysis-), a large portion of scatter points are clustered in the left-up corner of the plot with relatively short cooking time yet high rating scores.

 Now, we are ready to begin by setting up our null hypothesis (no change):